 The first rock song is a matter of debate.
-Some say that The Orioles’ was the first rock song.
+Some say that “It’s To Soon To Know” by the band The Orioles was the first rock song.
 It was written by Deborah Chessler and released in November 1948.

 However, since the song didn’t feature a distorted guitar, many musicians and fans regard Jackie Brenston’s “Rocket 88” as the first real rock ‘n’ roll piece.
 It was released in 1951, 3 years after “It’s Too Soon to Know.”

 Why Is It Called Rock ‘n’ Roll Music?

 It’s said that 17th-century sailors used the “rocking and rolling” phrase to refer to the movement of ships on the water.

 The term evolved over the years, and it became widely used to refer to dancing or even “making out.”
 But unlike other terms that had a hidden unrelated meaning behind them, the phrase was widely accepted as a mainstream slang term.

 Later on, when rock music rose to prominence, the term spread amongst musicians and fans.